IOWA

 CURRENT CIVIL SOL

-Summary: The civil SOL is age nineteen against all defendants, with some limited rules for abuse by a counselor, instructor, or school employee, and a discovery rule of two to four years.
+The civil SOL for CSA, trafficking, and CSAM claims is age 19 against all defendants, with some limited rules for abuse by a counselor, instructor, or school employee, and a discovery rule of 2 to 4 years.

 CIVIL SOL SNAPSHOT